-Hautes-Alpes is a department located in the southeastern region of France, forming part of the larger
+Hautes-Alpes is a department in southeastern France, part of the larger

 Savoie.
-It shares its eastern borders with Italy's Metropolitan City of Turin and the province of Cuneo, located in the Piedmont region.
-As the name suggests, Hautes-Alpes is situated in the majestic
+To the east, it shares borders with Italy's Metropolitan City of Turin and Cuneo, both in the Piedmont region.
+Hautes-Alpes, as the name suggests, is located in the majestic

 Alpine Towns and Villages